blbadger/blbadger.github.io/homeostasis.md

 In a similar way, one can draw conclusions about a living system when one or a few factors dominates and removes homeostasis.
 For example, removal of oxygen prevents respiration and kills nearly all animal cells because homeostasis is lost.
 We can with reasonable confidence state that oxygen is necessary for respiration because these events cease completely when oxygen is removed.
 We can approximate the system as a linear one with respect to oxygen removal because any attempt in a cell to cope with a lack of oxygen (and there are many such attempts) has little effect.

 It should be noted that this is only true for large effects that destroy homeostasis in some way, and even then approximations should be treated with care for anything other than extremely short-term prediction.
+Of course, with homeostasis lost there is likely no long term to think of.